 Refining data into value.
-Data is oily in that it’s often idle and difficult to access.
+Big data in retail is oily in that it’s often idle and difficult to access.
 It sits just under the surface of company priorities, bubbling away in a murky unsexy form as it lies in wait for the recognition of its true potential.
 Upon its discovery, ecstatic shouts of excitement are not uncommon, as a whole new world of ROI rains down on the data-savvy few to appreciate it.

-In this post, Simon Small, our Director of Solutions, Support and Marketing, takes you through the three key challenges that are stopping companies from putting data to work.
+In this post, Simon Small, our (former) Director of Solutions, Support and Marketing, takes you through the three key challenges that are stopping companies from putting data-driven retail strategies in place.

 Finally, it all relies on people who can efficiently access, translate, apply and action data in meaningful ways.
 Yes, data scientists but also designers, developers, content creators, platform managers, leaders all in cross-functional ways.
 Argh.
 The myth of completely automated and intelligent marketing platforms is mostly forgotten but many still underestimate the human effort required to turn the cogs and convert potential into value.

 Lexer makes data more human

 There is so much to Lexer’s customer data platform (obvs) but the standout bits for me are how easy it is for humans to use the platform (this is a big deal) to help them understand the humans that they need to service.